-House Sub. for SB 118 would create a new law that affects the statute dealing with unilateral annexation.
-The bill would prohibit a city from annexing land pursuant to certain circumstances listed in KSA 12-520 (see below for the specific circumstances) if the board of county commissioners adopts a resolution stating the proposed annexation would have an adverse effect on the county.
+The second section of the bill would affect the statute dealing with unilateral annexation.
+It would prohibit a city from annexing land pursuant to certain circumstances listed in KSA 12-520 (see below for the specific circumstances) if the board of county commissioners adopts a resolution stating the proposed annexation would have an adverse effect on the county.
 The resolution would have to be adopted within 30 days following the conclusion of the hearing on the proposed annexation; otherwise, the annexation would be deemed to have been approved by the board of county commissioners.
 The circumstances for which the resolution would be required by the bill are as follows: